Mitigating Common Web Application Attack Vectors Using AWS WAF - Assess Phase

 What are the results of running the scanner script?
 Were the simulated malicious requests blocked?
 As you can see by running the script there are several vulnerabilities that need to be addressed.
 In the remediate phase you will configure an AWS WAF Web ACL to block these requests.
 When AWS WAF blocks a web request based on the conditions that you specify, it returns HTTP status code 403 (Forbidden).
 For a full view of the request and response information, you can paste the Request command directly into the console and add the --debug argument.

 Note about Testing Tool

 The scanner script uses an open source HTTP client called httpie.
 HTTPie—aitch-tee-tee-pie—is a command line HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more.

 Website Scanning Environment and Tools - Automated Scanning

 For an AWS sponsored event, in addition to the manual scanning, automated scanning is also performed against your lab website.
 The automated tests are similar to the manual tests but the results are posted to a centralized scanning results dashboard along with the other workshop participants.
+If the dashboard is available for your event, the url can be located in the CloudFormation Stack Outputs under the WAFDashboard key.
 You can identify the scanning results for your site using the UniqueId found in the CloudFormation outputs.